bnjmnrsh/searchlights/readme.md

 -   The existence of DOM elements with the appropriate `class` and `data` attributes.
 -   or, programmatically, via a options object `searchLights({options})`.

-3. The plugin should be extendable via custom events, callbacks, and or by overwriting the public API methods with your own to modify functionality.
+3. The plugin should be extendable via custom events, callbacks, and or by overwriting the public methods with your own to modify functionality.

 ## Basic Use